rharron/Bhargavology/README.md

 [0, 0, 0, 0]
 ```

-The rest of this example doesn't explicitly use the Bhargavology code, but I wanted to give an idea of what you can do with binary cubic forms.
+The rest of this example doesn't really use the Bhargavology code, but I wanted to give an idea of what you can do with binary cubic forms.
 Dedekind's example is one where 2 always divides the index of any monogenic order, but using binary cubic forms, you can still determine the prime factorization of 2 in a manner analogous to Dedekind's theorem for polynomials (see Section 3 of del Corso–Dvornicich–Simon's "Decomposition of primes in non-maximal orders" for the mathematical details).
 Specifically, factoring BCFmax mod 2 gives polynomials that you should use to generate the prime ideals dividing 2*O*<sub>max</sub>:

 ```
 sage: K = O.fraction_field()